InsanityMeetsHH/Slim-Skeleton/README.md

 ## Setup Database and additional-settings.php
 Rename additional-settings.dist to additional-settings.php.
-(additional-settings.php is useful for working with git and your locale environment is different to live or to your team mates)
+(additional-settings.php is useful for working with git and your local environment is different to live or to your team mates)

 Change "public_path" if you run the project in a sub directory.

 Change Database conditions in src\additional-settings.php (without "dbname").
 ```bash
 $ php doctrine dbal:run-sql "CREATE DATABASE slim3_database"